 - For the House Mormont entry, see here.

 - 0% Approval Rating: Invoked.
 She is not a popular lady in-universe and almost everyone who mentions her has a rather low opinion of her and her perceived gold-digging.
 Still, the bulk of the Mormonts (her unintended victims) would prefer not to speak about her rather than speaking ill of her; this is about as high an opinion anyone expresses of Lynesse.
-The only consistently good thing that is said of Lynesse and her actions... is that she is, indeed, very pretty.
+The only consistently good thing that is said of Lynesse and her actions is that she is, indeed, very pretty.

 - Ambiguous Situation: Lynesse's relationship with her family is left murky at best.
 It's not revealed why Leyton Hightower agreed to give Jorah Mormont, the then head of one of the smallest and poorest houses in the North, his daughter's hand in marriage instead of saving her for better prospects.
-It's also not explained why House Hightower couldn't just send Jorah the money and resources needed to keep Lynesse happy (or even if they might have expected Jorah to come to them so they could exert influence on an island most deem pretty pointless, but which does have strategic value when either hoping to in turn hit or influence the Iron Isles, the North — or, even, over the Wall; but, stubborn git that he can be, Jorah never did see fit to come cap in hand).
+It's also not explained why House Hightower couldn't just send Jorah the money and resources needed to keep Lynesse happy (or even if they might have expected Jorah to come to them so they could exert influence on an island most deem pretty pointless, but which does have strategic value when either hoping to influence the Iron Isles, the North — or, even, over the Wall; but, stubborn git that he can be, Jorah probably never did see fit to come cap in hand to his in-laws).
 What's more, after Lynesse ruined Jorah and left him to become the concubine of a merchant prince, House Hightower should have cut off all ties with her out of embarrassment.
 And yet, they still have a good enough relationship that they hope Lynesse can give them support against the invading Ironborn.

 - Everyone Is Related: She is the aunt of Margaery, Loras, Willas and Garlan Tyrell, who are the offspring of her sister Alerie with Mace Tyrell.
 This means that Jorah Mormont is their uncle too, since their marriage hasn't been annulled.